Le Petit Bellevue

 About Le Petit Bellevue

-Five tables, one valley view, and a wine list that runs to 1,890 selections: Le Petit Bellevue asks for €€€€ pricing and delivers a convincing case for it
+Five tables, one valley view, a wine list that runs to 1,890 selections: Le Petit Bellevue asks for €€€€ pricing and delivers a convincing case for it

-A two-course meal at Le Petit Bellevue lands above €66 per head before wine, which puts it at the leading of Cogne's dining tier.
-That price makes sense only if you want Aosta Valley ingredients handled with contemporary Italian technique, a serious cheese trolley, and sommelier access to one of the most considered wine lists in the region.
+A two-course meal at Le Petit Bellevue lands above €66 per head before wine, which puts it at the top of Cogne's dining tier.
+That price makes sense only if you want Aosta Valley ingredients handled with contemporary Italian technique, a serious cheese trolley, sommelier access to one of the most considered wine lists in the region.
 If you want mountain comfort food at a fair price, Lou Ressignon at €€ is the better call.

 Le Petit Bellevue sits inside the Bellevue Hotel & Spa, which holds two Michelin keys, on Rue Grand Paradis 22 in Cogne.
 The restaurant has just five tables.
 Two of them face the valley with Gran Paradiso as the backdrop.
 The room is deliberately small and quiet: this is not a lively après-ski dining room.
-The atmosphere is calm, close, and intentional — a setting that suits a long dinner rather than a quick meal.
+The atmosphere is calm, close, intentional — a setting that suits a long dinner rather than a quick meal.
 Noise levels stay low throughout the evening, which makes it a practical choice for conversation-focused occasions.
 After 9 PM, when most visitors to Cogne have already eaten, the stillness of the room becomes its strongest feature.

 Chef Niccolò De Riu, Tuscan by origin, focuses on Aosta Valley produce: char and venison appear as regional anchors on the menu.
 The cooking has earned a Michelin Plate in both 2024 and 2025, a recognition that signals consistent technical execution without the pressure-cooker formality of a starred room.
 Star Wine List awarded the restaurant a White Star in November 2023, specifically for the wine program.
 Wine Director Rino Billia, a previous winner of the Passion for Wine Award, oversees a list of 1,890 selections across 14,000 bottles in inventory.
-Strength lies in Piedmont, Tuscany, Italy broadly, and France, but the list extends to unusual labels from Japan and Turkey.
+Strength lies in Piedmont, Tuscany, Italy broadly, France, but the list extends to unusual labels from Japan and Turkey.
 Corkage sits at €28 if you bring your own.
 For context on how this wine depth compares against Italy's most serious dining rooms, see Enoteca Pinchiorri in Florence or Osteria Francescana in Modena.

 Before dessert, Roberto from Bergamo presents the cheese trolley, with a focus on regional Aosta Valley cheeses.
 This is one of the clearer differentiators from other restaurants in Cogne at this price tier: the cheese course here is a structured, guided moment rather than an afterthought.
 Fifth-generation family member Pietro runs front of house as maître-d', and General Manager Laura Roullet, with the Jeantet-Roullet family as owners, gives the operation a continuity that shows in service consistency.

 Booking is rated Easy.
 With only five tables, availability is limited by design rather than by demand pressure, so reserve ahead — particularly in ski season (December to March) and summer hiking season (July to August), when Cogne draws the most visitors.
 Lunch and dinner are both served.
-For the full atmosphere benefit, book dinner rather than lunch: the valley light at dusk, the quiet room, and the extended cheese and wine progression work better across an evening.
+For the full atmosphere benefit, book dinner rather than lunch: the valley light at dusk, the quiet room, the extended cheese and wine progression work better across an evening.
 If you are exploring the wider dining scene, our full Cogne restaurants guide covers all options across price tiers.
 For stays, the Cogne hotels guide is the starting point.
 The bars guide, wineries guide, and experiences guide round out the trip.

-Google reviewers rate it 4.6 from 33 reviews , a small sample but consistent with the venue's scale.
 For Italian Contemporary at a comparable or higher level elsewhere in Italy, Piazza Duomo in Alba, Atelier Moessmer Norbert Niederkofler in Brunico, and Agli Amici in Rovinj offer useful reference points.
 For the Aosta Valley specifically, nothing else in Cogne operates at this combination of wine program depth and formal service structure.

 Practical Details